jyang000/eecs598project_prostate_generative/readme.md

 - `datasets.py` is used to load the fastmri prostate dataset (https://github.com/cai2r/fastMRI_prostate) (which needed to be downloaded)
 - `inference_real_3d.py` is used to inference the reonstruction of 3D undersampling, the new sampling algorithm is written in `sampling.py`

-The pretrained model for the prostate data can be found here: .
+The pretrained model for the prostate data can be found here: [already trained models]( https://drive.google.com/drive/folders/1623gRCSSLAIodK7bAWZzvAdTgUFPvcnX?usp=sharing).
 For which the input image size is `256*256`